Gersx05/smart-scheduler/README.md

 - Delete an exam from the list.
 - Menu-driven interface for easy navigation.

-## Technologies Used

-- Python
-- Regular expressions (re module)
-- Dictionaries and lists for storing data

 ## How to Run the Program

 1. Make sure Python is installed on your system.